vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_asynctask_show_new_tweets.html.md

 You need to invoke renderTweets(..) from inside of AsyncFetchTweets as well.
 You should invoke it from inside onPostExecute() method.

-Hint: You had reference to TweetListActivity passed as `parent` to the AsyncFetchTweets constructor.
-You can invoke renderTweets() as `parent.renderTweets()`.
+<div class="alert alert-info"><b>Hint</b>: You already have a reference to TweetListActivity, passed as <b>parent</b> to the AsyncFetchTweets constructor.
+You can invoke renderTweets() as <b>parent.renderTweets()</b></div>

-To test if you get your code right, you should now have list of tweets showing up even on the very first load of your app after 5 sec delay.
+To test that your code works, uninstall and reinstall the app - A list of tweets should show up even on the first load of your app after a 5 second delay.

-**P.S. - Make sure to delete the app if you using your phone or restart AVD ** before you go ahead & deploy the new app else the cached file will be present.
+<div class="alert alert-warning">Uninstalling the app (or clearing the cache under app settings) is necessary before you go ahead & deploy the new app.
+Otherwise, the cached file from a previous load will be present</div>